synergylabs/Web-Dependencies/README.md

 The general measurement workflow is the following:
 1. Fetch a list of popular website from Google BigQuery given a country c as input
     1. Please follow https://cloud.google.com/bigquery/docs/reference/libraries to setup Google BigQuery client authentication
     1. We are using a custom gmail account for this project webdep.cmu@gmail.com.
-Please contact Yuvraj, Vyas or me for its credentials.
+Please contact Yuvraj, Vyas or Aqsa for its credentials.
     1. Once credentials retrieved and stored locally, save the path to the credential file in the variable `export GOOGLE_APPLICATION_CREDENTIALS="<path_to_credentials_json>"`
 1. Measurement: retrieve service dependencies for all websites in the list returned from step 1
 1. Classify: Based on the measurement results, classify if the service dependency is Private, Third-party, or unknown